apache/jena-site/source/documentation/io/rdf-output.md

 `RDFTHRIFT_VALUES` is a variant where numeric values are written as values, not as lexical format and datatype.
-See the [description of RDF Thrift](http://afs.github.io/rdf-thrift) for dsicussion.
+See the [description of RDF Thrift](http://afs.github.io/rdf-thrift) for discussion.

 ### RDF/XML

 RIOT supports output in RDF/XML.
-RIOT RDFFormats defaults to pretty printed RDF/XML, while the jena writer writer name defaults to a streaming plain output.
+RIOT RDFFormats defaults to pretty printed RDF/XML, while the jena writer name defaults to a streaming plain output.

 | RDFFormat | Other names              | Jena writer name            |
 |-----------|--------------------------|-----------------------------|